 Damian has worked with some of the world’s greatest orchestras and opera companies including the London Philharmonic Orchestra, Glyndebourne Festival Opera, San Francisco Symphony, Opéra National de Paris, St Petersburg Philharmonic, Netherlands Radio Philharmonic, Detroit Symphony, BBC Symphony, Philharmonic and Scottish orchestras, BBC National Orchestra of Wales, Royal Liverpool Philharmonic, Orchestre National de Belgique and Orchestre de Chambre de Lausanne.
 His most recent credits include engagements with the Royal Philharmonic Orchestra and the Philharmonia.

 Damian’s opera work saw him returning to the Opéra national de Paris for Boris Godunov in summer 2018 where he has also conducted Smetana’s The Bartered Bride.
 He has conducted Verdi’s Macbeth at Glyndebourne Festival Opera, at Bonn Opera for a production of Puccini’s Turandot and conducts regularly at Helikon Opera in Moscow.
-He will make his debut with Welsh National Opera next season conducting Mozart’s Magic Flute.
+He will make his debut with Welsh National Opera this season conducting Mozart’s Magic Flute.

 He has been Music Director of the Milton Keynes City Orchestra since 2014, helping the orchestra build a strong reputation as an integral part of cultural life in the city and surrounding region.
 The MKCO consistently showcases world-class performances with internationally-acclaimed soloists.
-Damian has recently launched his fourth season with the orchestra, where he continues to showcase highly creative and engaging performances, resulting in a rapidly growing audience.
+Damian has recently launched his fifth season with the orchestra, where he continues to showcase highly creative and engaging performances, resulting in a rapidly growing audience.
 Damian was previously Artistic Director and Chief Conductor of the Philharmonic Orchestra of Murmansk where he was the catalyst of its success and growth in both opera and concert performances.